speedkevin/Javascript_Projects/README.md

 # Javascript Work

 There are totally 9 Javascript work I wrote, as you can see below.
+Please open index.html to see expected result.

 # Make a Person

-getFirstName()
-getLastName()
-getFullName()
-setFirstName(first)
-setLastName(last)
-setFullName(firstAndLast)

-Run the methods to see the expected output.
+Please open index.html to see expected result.

 # Number Roman Converter